gnachman/iterm2-website/source/_includes/documentation-utilities.md

 iTerm2 has a collection of shell scripts that help you take advantage of some of its unique features.
 When you install <a href="shell_integration.html">Shell Integration</a>, you're asked if you'd like to install the Utilities Package as well.
 This page describes these utilities.

-### Availability

-The Utilities Package and Shell Integration are only available in iTerm2 version 2.9.20160405 and later.

 ### Components

 The Utilities Package contains the following programs: